mrsergazinov/mrsergazinov.github.io/bio.md

 #### Personal Statement

 I am a Ph.D student at the [Department of Statistics at Texas A&M University](https://stat.tamu.edu/).
-I am rather broadly interested in probabilstic deep learning and realted methods.
+I am rather broadly interested in probabilstic deep learning and related methods.

 #### Documents